-All changes to the Policy are made by the Licensing Committee only.
+All changes to the Policy are agreed by the Licensing Committee and then considered by Full Council.

 Appendix 1 - Statement of policy about relevant convictions

 When submitting an application for a licence to drive a hackney carriage or private hire vehicle you are required to declare any motoring offences and any non motoring convictions or cautions you may have in addition to completing a Disclosure & Barring Service check.
 The information received will be treated in confidence.